lucasdillmann/nginx-ignition/README.md

 Check [this documentation file](docs/health-checks.md) for more details about the available health checks endpoints that you can use on your Docker Compose file, Kubernetes cluster or monitoring platform.

+If needed, you can disable the health check endpoints by setting the `NGINX_IGNITION_HEALTH_CHECK_ENABLED` environment variable with the `false` value (check the [configuration properties](docs/configuration-properties.md) documentation for more details).

 ## Troubleshooting

 Check [this documentation file](docs/troubleshooting.md) for more details about how to troubleshoot the application